 But the problem with slang is that it changes very often.
 We could make a list of current trending slang words, and it would have changed noticeably in 6 months from now.

 It seems like yesterday that everyone was using the word “mood”, but “vibe” is much hipper today than it was at the start of 2021.

-We still rounded up and example (and then some) of slang terms that are trending.
-But please excuse if that by the time you read this, these terms and their meaning are already old news!
+We still rounded up an example (and then some) of slang terms that are trending.
+But please excuse if by the time you read this, these terms and their meaning are already old news!

 Gen Z Slang You Need to Know

 The meaning of “boujee” is about trying to look better than you are.
 It means uppity or aspiring to be higher than one’s social and economic class.
 So, for example, if a girl has an expensive purse that she can’t really afford and she’s flaunting it, they might refer to her as boujee.

 Bop means it’s a good song.
 So, for example, a Zoomer will refer to music as “bop” if it’s really good.

 LOL, if you thought “fit” meant being in shape!
 Also, Americans don’t use “fit” as the Brits do.
 In the U.K., “fit” means attractive, but in the U.S., the high key meaning is actually just a shortened version of the word “outfit.”
 For example, if someone says “your fit is fly”, the hidden meaning is that you look good in that outfit.

 In Gen Z slang term, “fire” means something is really amazing or cool.
 They also use it to express excitement or point out a new trend within their culture.

 “Tea” is gossip within this culture, meaning to “spill the tea” is the act of gossiping.
 If someone from this generation asks you if you’re in the mood for tea, it’s not an invite to a mid-morning snack, but rather a more intense version of a good old gossiping session!